 Article VI – Board of Directors

-The Board of Directors shall consist of the President, Vice-President, Secretary, Treasurer, Membership Secretary and Education Advocate.
-Others deemed necessary by the President and the Board may be invited to participate in Board meetings.
+Section 1 – The Executive Board shall consist of the President, Vice-President, Secretary, Treasurer, Membership Secretary and Community Advocate.
+Others deemed necessary by the Executive Board may participate in Board meetings and have voting rights.

-The Board of Directors shall have general supervision of the affairs of the club, determine the time and place of meetings, make recommendations to the Club, and shall perform such duties as are specified in these bylaws.
+Section 2 – The Board shall have general supervision of the affairs of the club, determine the time and place of meetings, make recommendations to the Club, and shall perform such duties as are specified in these bylaws.

-The Board shall hold regular meetings to ensure the smooth running of the Club
+Section 3 – The Board shall hold regular meetings to ensure the smooth running of the Club.

-Fifty (50) per cent of the Board plus one (1) constitutes a quorum
+Section 4 – Fifty (50) per cent of the Board plus one (1) constitutes a quorum.

 Article VII – Dissolution

-In the event that the Club should dissolved or be discontinued, the Club shall transfer its residual assets, if any, to some organization or organizations having purposes similar to its own or to some organization, contribution to which is deductible under the Federal Internal Revenue Code or to the State, Federal, or local government for public use.
+In the event that the Club should dissolve or be discontinued, the Club shall transfer its residual assets, if any, to some organization or organizations within Celebration having purposes similar to its own, contribution to which is deductible under the Federal Internal Revenue Code or to the State, Federal, or local government for public use.

 Article VIII – Parliamentary Authority